yildiztugba/word-list/README.md

 > checks on GitHub

-Remember the `.lint-pass.txt`, `.test-pass.txt`, ... files from Practice Code Review?
-Enough of that!
-It's time for the real deal.
-With this project repository your code quality results will not be written into separate files, but will be checked automatically by GitHub.
-Any mistakes and your PR not be able to merge.

 When you open a PR to `main`/`master` in your repository, GitHub will run the workflows in [./.github/workflows](./.github/workflows):

-- **Lint JavaScript CI**: Lints all the .js files in your `/src` folder, if there are any warnings or errors the check will fail.
+- **`npm run ci:lint:js`**: Lints all the .js files in your `/src` folder, if there are any warnings or errors the check will fail.
-- **Lint CSS CI**: lints all the .css files in your `/public` folder, if there are any warnings or errors the check will fail.
+- **`npm run ci:lint:css`**: lints all the .css files in your `/styles` folder, if there are any warnings or errors the check will fail.
-- **Test CI**: runs all the `.spec.js` fils in your `/src` folder.
+- **`npm run ci:test`**: runs all the `.spec.js` fils in your `/src` folder.
 If any tests fail, this check will fail.
-- **Document CI**: re-renders the `DOCS.md` file in the root of your repository, making sure that the documentation is always up to date.
+- **`npm run document`**: re-renders the `DOCS.md` file in the root of your repository, making sure that the documentation is always up to date.
 If the documentation script has any trouble the check will fail.

 You will not be able to merge your branch until all the checks pass.
 These checks will be run again each time you push changes to your branch, so no worries if you don't pass the checks on your first try.